 This article gives you an overview of the different roles a user can assume in a Teachable school.

-An owner, also called an administrator (or admin), is either the creator and registrant of a Teachable school, or anyone who the original creator appoints as a fellow owner.
+An owner, also called an administrator (or admin), is anyone the Primary Owner appoints as a fellow owner.
 They have full access to everything, such as these functions:

 - And more.

 Owners also have full administrative rights over users, students, authors, and affiliates.
 Additionally, they have the ability to add other owners to their school.
 This means that there can be multiple owners for one Teachable school.

 Once you give someone owner privileges, they cannot be taken away unless the user is deleted.

 NOTE: Owner/Administrator accounts cannot dually have the distinction of affiliate or author.